Tyskie

-Tyskie (/pl/) is a Polish brand of beer.
-Its name comes from the brewery located in Tychy.
-In modern day, it is brewed by the Grolsche Bierbrouwerij in the Netherlands, part of the Asahi Group Holdings which added the Tyskie brand to its world wide holdings in 2017.
+Tyskie (/pl/) is a Polish beer brand originating from Tyskie Browary Książęce, a brewery in the Upper Silesian town of Tychy founded in 1629.
+It is produced by Kompania Piwowarska, a Polish brewing group that has been part of Asahi Breweries since 2017.

 Beers

 The main brands are Tyskie Gronie (pale lager).

 History

-The brewery is one of the oldest in Europe.
 Beer has been produced in Tychy continuously for almost 400 years.
 From 1629, the brewery, then known in German as the "Fürstliche Brauerei Tichau" (Princely Brewery Tychy), was in the ownership of the noble House of Promnitz.
 From 1861, the brewery became known as the "Fürstliche Brauerei in Tichau" (Princely Brewery in Tychy) and came under the management of Hans von Hochberg from the German princely (German Fürsten) House of Pless.
 Between 1918 and 1939, the brewery merged with neighbouring competing companies, but came under provisional administration of the Polish state intermittently from 1934 due to unpaid taxes.
 During World War II, the brewery was put under the management of the occupying authorities.